patcarrasco/eventapp/README.md

 * Semantic-UI
 * Firebase
 * Google Maps
+* Ticketmaster
-* Tickermaster ruby-SDK
+* Redux

 ## Setup
+To run you'll need to create an app in firebase, as well as have a google cloud api key and ticketmaster api key.

-To run, clone and install front-end dependencies using yarn or npm:
+Clone and install front-end dependencies using yarn or npm:
 ```
 $ cd eventapp/web-frontend
 $ npm install